-I don't know if I blogged about this or not, but my wonderful, wonderful mother-in-law brought me Trisha Yearwood's new cookbook, Georgia Cooking in an Oklahoma Kitchen - and it's signed!
+Trisha Yearwood’s Potato Salad – I don’t know if I blogged about this or not, but my wonderful, wonderful mother-in-law brought me Trisha Yearwood’s new cookbook, Georgia Cooking in an Oklahoma Kitchen – and it’s signed!
 With a picture of Trisha Yearwood and my mother-in-law.
-It's awesome. :)
+It’s awesome. 🙂

 Trisha Yearwood’s Potato Salad

 - 5 lbs. red potatoes, peeled and cut in 1/2 in. cubes